-electrical power for public use by sale or transmission towers over 200 feet in 1 2 height as provided in Subsection 3.05.15.
-3 4 In the Final Order on the ASC, the Council determined that the portion of the facility, including 5 related and supporting facilities, located in Union County's A-2 Zone, was a utility facility necessary for public service.92 Because the proposed RFA1 site boundary additions do not 6 7 significantly modify the underlying use, the Department recommends the Council continue to 8 rely on that determination.
-9 10 At the time the Final Order on the ASC was issued, a utility facility necessary for public service was considered an "administrative use" under UCZPSO 3.03.
-11 12 13 In 2015, Union County Ordinance 2015-01 replaced Union County's resource zone ordinances.
-14 The new ordinance classifies a utility facility necessary for public service as a conditional use 15 subject to the standards set forth in UCZPSO 3.05.15.
-Notwithstanding the language in the County's code, the conditional use requirements beyond those that are consistent with ORS 16 17 215.275 are not applicable to facility components because, as a utility facility necessary for 18 public service under ORS 215.283(1)(c), the use is permitted subject only to the requirements of 19 ORS 215.275 and the county cannot impose additional approval criteria.
-For these reasons, the 20 Department recommends Council not make findings of compliance for the conditional use 21 requirements under UCZPSO 3.17.
-22 23 UCZPSO 3.05, Use Standards 24 25 26 27 15.
-A utility facility that is necessary for public service 28 29 A. A utility facility is necessary for public service if the facility must be sited in 30 the exclusive farm use zone in order to provide the service.
-To demonstrate that a utility facility is necessary, an applicant must show that reasonable 31 32 alternatives have been considered and that the facility must be sited in an 33 exclusive farm use zone due to one or more of the following factors: 34 35 (1) Technical and engineering feasibility; 36 37 (2) The proposed facility is locationally-dependent.
-A utility facility is 38 locationally-dependent if it must cross land in one or more areas zoned for 39 exclusive farm use in order to achieve a reasonably direct route or to meet 40 unique geographical needs that cannot be satisfied on other lands;
+1 decision and the specific standards for the use set forth in Section 3.05, as well 2 as the general standards for the zone and the applicable standards in Article 3 21.00 (Conditional Uses).
+4 5 6 7 11.
+Utility facilities necessary for public service, including associated 8 transmission lines as defined in Section 1.08 and wetland waste treatment 9 systems, but not including commercial facilities for the purpose of generating 10 electrical power for public use by sale or transmission towers over 200 feet in 11 height as provided in Subsection 3.05.15.
+12 13 In the Final Order on the ASC, the Council determined that the portion of the facility, including 14 related and supporting facilities, located in Union County's A-2 Zone, was a utility facility 15 necessary for public service.
+92 Because the RFA1 site boundary additions do not significantly 16 modify the underlying use, the Council continues to rely on that determination.
+17 , , , , , , , , , , , , , , , , , , , , 18 At the time the Final Order on the ASC was issued, a utility facility necessary for public service 19 was considered an "administrative use" under UCZPSO 3.03.
+20 21 In 2015, Union County Ordinance 2015-01 replaced Union County's resource zone ordinances.
+22 The new ordinance classifies a utility facility necessary for public service as a conditional use 23 subject to the standards set forth in UCZPSO 3.05.15.
+Notwithstanding the language in the 24 County's code, the conditional use requirements beyond those that are consistent with ORS 25 215.275 are not applicable to facility components because, as a utility facility necessary for 26 public service under ORS 215.283(1)(c), the use is permitted subject only to the requirements of 27 ORS 215.275 and the county cannot impose additional approval criteria.
+For these reasons, the 28 Council does not make findings of compliance for the conditional use requirements under 29 UCZPSO 3.17.
+30 31 UCZPSO 3.05, Use Standards 32 33 34 35 15.
+A utility facility that is necessary for public service 36 10171 atmety facility that is necessary for passic service 37 A. A utility facility is necessary for public service if the facility must be sited in 38 the exclusive farm use zone in order to provide the service.
+To demonstrate 39 that a utility facility is necessary, an applicant must show that reasonable 40 alternatives have been considered and that the facility must be sited in an exclusive farm use zone due to one or more of the following factors: